 Windfall profit is the abnormal or unexpected huge profits which individuals or companies make based on certain unforeseen scenarios.
-This can be like when prices of commodity as simple as potato go high due to supply-demand problem, a trader who has previously hoarded quintals of potato in his/her warehouse can sell the stock at an abnormally high rate and make unexpected gains out of it.
+It can be like when prices of commodity as simple as potato go high due to a supply-demand problem, a trader who has previously hoarded quintals of potato in his/her warehouse can sell the stock at an abnormally high rate and make unexpected gains out of it.

 How Does it Work?